HugoPhibbs/QuizProject/ProjectStructure.md

 - The 'Puppet Player' for the entire App
 - Has an instance of DeckCollection for holding all the decks.
 - Holds a User for this Game.
-- Manages queries from the GUI for the main screen, eg a method newQuiz(), which creates a new flashCardQuiz object and returns it to the GUI.
+- Manages queries from the GUI for the main screen, eg a method newQuiz(), which creates a new flashCardQuiz object and a newFlashCardScreen
-- Has method viewDecks(), which returns the ArrayList deckCollection of it's deckManager
-- Takes a Quiz Stats object and delivers it to user stats, which then parses this information.
+- Takes a QuizStats object and delivers it to user stats, which then parses this information.

 #### DeckManager
 - Contains all the decks for a user